Business Capability Statement

 Ph: 770-427-2459 Fax: 770-427-2446

-We have been in business for over thirty years.
-Our company has a nine thousand square foot location in Marietta, GA, where we are able to proficiently perform all of the above high quality services.
+We have been in business for almost thirty-five years.
+Our company has a nearly nine thousand square foot location in Marietta, GA, where we are able to proficiently perform all of the above high quality services.

-Art in many subjects, such as portraits, landscapes, work situations, western horse and rider, and more may be commissioned in several media.
-Our artists create in oil, watercolor, acrylic, ink, pastel, pencil, glass, ceramic, wood, bronze, silver, iron, steel, stone, concrete, plastic and more.
+Art in many subjects, such as portraits, landscapes, work situations, horse and rider, dogs and more may be commissioned in several media.
+Our artists create in oil, watercolor, acrylic, ink, pastel, pencil (graphite), charcoal, glass, ceramic, wood, bronze, silver, iron, steel, stone, concrete, plastic and more.

 Convex and curved glass for picture frames, furniture or other needs is made to order with samples shown on our website. http://www.averygallery.com/convexGlass.htm